edia-toolbox/edia_rcas/Packages/com.rcas.rcas/Documentation/0_Readme.md

 `DontDestroyOnLoad(...)`.

 The VR Headset should have its peer's `isHost` set to true, whilst the Manager set to false.
-The Headsets's local port should be the Manager's remote port and vice-versa.
+The `PairingPort` property will be used for automatic device-pairing.

-NOTE: You *can* set both the local and remote port to be the same value, but this will prevent you from running both host and client on the same machine (for local testing).
+You can also set a dedicated `LocalPort` through which all non-pairing network traffic will flow.
+Using the same LocalPort for both headset and manager will prevent you from being able to run (i.e. test) both applications locally on a single machine.
+It is recommended to enable `AutoSetLocalPort`, which will automatically select an available networking port for you.

 <table><tr>
 <th>VR Headset Peer</th>